How often can you refinance your home?

 You always pay closing costs

 Refinancing isn't free.
-Every time you refinance, you pay 3% – 6% of the loan amount in closing costs.
+Every time you refinance, you can expect to pay about 3% – 6% of the loan amount in closing costs.
 You can avoid paying those fees up front with a no-closing-cost refinance, but that just wraps those fees into your loan balance and likely will cost you more in interest.

 If you refinance to reduce your monthly payment, you'll need to recoup what you spent in closing costs before you start saving money.
 This is called the refinance break-even point.
 If you refinance before reaching the break-even point on your previous refinance, refinancing again will lose you money.